Anson P. K. Safford: After office

 In early March 1881, the Tombstone Mining and Milling Company was sold to capitalists from Philadelphia, and Safford became president of the new Tombstone Gold and Silver Milling and Mining Company with Richard Gird was superintendent.
 Ed and Al Schieffelin soon sold their one-third ownership in the Tough Nut for $1 million and moved on, although Al remained in Tombstone for sometime longer.
 Gird later sold off his one-third interest for $1 million, doubling what the Schieffelins had been paid.
 In 1880, Safford was a delegate to the Republican National Convention.

 In the early 1880s, Safford sold his business interests for roughly $140,000 and moved to Philadelphia and then New York City.
 By 1882 Safford had moved to Florida and become involved with building the new community of Tarpon Springs.
 He was a candidate for Arizona Territorial Governor again in 1889, with support coming from Matthew Quay, Leland Stanford, and William M. Stewart, but was not nominated.
 Safford's later years were spent in Florida with his family and sister, Mary Jane Safford-Blake.
 He died on December 15, 1891, in Tarpon Springs and was buried at Cycadia Cemetery.
+Safford House, his 1883 Tarpon Springs home, is currently a museum.
+It was added to the U.S. National Register of Historic Places on October 16, 1974.
+The city of Safford, Arizona is named in his honor, as are streets in Safford and Tarpon Springs.